Various Artists \ B9: Brussels Cold Wave 1979-1982 [LTMLP 2486]

 16. ISOLATION WARD Lamina Christus

 17. FRONT 242 Principles (Instrumental)

 20. JUNG The Real Thing

-Gatefold package includes detailed sleevenotes along with period images.
-Limited edition of 500 copies.
+Gatefold vinyl package includes detailed sleevenotes along with period images.
+First edition of 500 copies in black vinyl.
+Second edition of 500 copies in red and blue vinyl.
 Cover art by Victor Vasarely, based on a 1981 poster design for The First Belgian Rhythm Box Contest.
-Available December 2013.
 See news page for pricing and special mailorder offer.

 "Showcases the talents of Belgium's enigmatically-monikered underground and new wave scenes" (Boomkat, 10/2007)

 Until late 1979, Belgian popular culture had limited impact on the wider world.
 True, back in 1963 the Singing Nun topped the American singles chart with Dominique, and 14 years later Plastic Bertrand scored a worldwide hit with an energetic slice of parody punk, Ca Plane pour Moi.
 However, both were essentially novelty records: some claimed (falsely) that Bertrand hadn't even sung on his own hit, while the troubled career of Sister Luc Gabriel would end in tax wrangles and a suicide pact.
 Cartoon boy hero Tin Tin and troubadour Jacques Brel enjoyed worldwide renown, but most outsiders fancied they were French, while the saxophone (invented by Walloon-born instrument designer Adolphe Saxe in 1840) occupied but limited space in the post-punk landscape.
 Only in April 1980 would the Belgian avant-garde reach a mass audience, when revered electro-pop trio Telex represented the nation in the Eurovision Song Contest, turning in a wry performance which saw them placed third from last, recipients of just 14 post-modern points.